 Conflict is the bread and butter of any good story, from whether or not the dragon will be slayed or if the parents will make it in time for their kid's graduation ceremony.

 Moments of conflict are when your character's personalities and motives shine through (as it does in real life), hence it is always extra exciting when a morally grey character is thrown in as it not only gives an extra layer of tension, but it shows them off as the complex character they are.

 For example, the selfish urchin character from before is faced with either achieving their ultimate goal (maybe getting revenge on someone who took advantage of them while they were homeless) or saving the helpless hero that they've spent the whole story bonding with.

-This is one of the many reasons why morally grey characters are so compelling.
-As it'll be a gripping and impactful outcome for the story regqardless if the urchin saves their friend or not.
+This is one of the many reasons why morally grey characters are so compelling, since this scene will be a gripping and impactful for the story regardless of the outcome.
 However, if you were to put the hero's goodie-two-shoes best buddy in the same position, it would be obvious to the reader what is about to happen next.
 The only conflict would whether or not the BFF is physically able to save the hero.
 This would be good too, but arguably not as tense as the example of the morally grey character.

 MINI CHARACTER WORKSHEET